Food insecurity remains pressing problem in Southern Nevada

 Still, pantries are experiencing improvements: Some pop-up sites have sunsetted, and some pantries are returning to a self-choice shopping model instead of the pre-boxed packages created to enforce social distancing.

-Catholic Services saw an influx of new donors during the pandemic, though others drew back through the uncertain economy, Roberts said.
+Catholic Charities saw an influx of new donors during the pandemic, though others drew back through the uncertain economy, Roberts said.
 But the philanthropy of some was key to keeping social services afloat.

 “Without the new donors, and I can’t speak for other nonprofits, but we would have been really in the weeds,” Roberts said.
 “If people hadn’t stepped up — when you think about the increased demand we’ve experienced and continue to — had it not been for the donors, we’d have really been in the weeds.”

-Note: A previous version of this story misidentified the name of Catholic Charities of Southern Nevada.